remerjohnson/remerjohnson.github.io/_posts/2015-8-17-open_refine_tutorial03.md

 ## Entity Extraction

 It can be a bit difficult delineating between reconciliation and entity extraction.
 But let's not get too involved with that, because this will specifically deal with using the [Named Entity Recognition extension](http://freeyourmetadata.org/named-entity-extraction/) from Free Your Metadata.
-In this case, we don't have to structure our API calls because the server is already expecting a certain type of request.
+In this case, we don't have to structure API calls because the server is already expecting a certain type of request.
 Instead, we need to set up the service initially, adding an API key if needed, and setting some parameters.
+Most sites will have some sort of simple API request process.

 Since we're heading into the realm of semantics, most services will need a confidence value.
 This means you are telling the machine whether to be lazy or very stringent in the results it returns for recognizing your data.
-Obviously, if you tell the service to be 90% (.9) sure that a value matches, it will return far fewer results than a lower confidence score.
-In the end, you will likely need to do some manual review of the matches to tell OpenRefine which matches are acceptable.
+Obviously, if you tell the service to be 90% (.9) sure that a value matches, it will return far fewer results than a lower confidence score, but the results tend to be accurate and require less manual review.
+Ultimately, you will likely need to do *some* manual review of the matches to tell OpenRefine which matches are acceptable.
+You must determine the tradeoff between both approaches.

 ## Additional Resources
 + [A librarian's perspective on OpenRefine](http://acrl.ala.org/techconnect/?p=3276)
 + [GoogleRefine Youtube channel](https://www.youtube.com/channel/UCqwSVsJ8CWD9pQUZDbJC1ew)
-+ A great blog post on the overall utility of OpenRefine: Using OpenRefine to Perform Text Mining On Your Data
++ A great blog post on the overall utility of OpenRefine: [Using OpenRefine to Perform Text Mining On Your Data](http://blog.spaziodati.eu/en/2014/07/24/using-openrefine-to-perform-text-mining-on-your-data-food-for-thoughts/)
-+ For the full OpenRefine Documentation, visit the GitHub Documentation.
-Pro Tip: install this Google Chrome extension that will enable you to search GitHub wikis.
++ For the full OpenRefine Documentation, visit the [GitHub Documentation](https://github.com/OpenRefine/OpenRefine/wiki).
+Pro Tip: install [this Google Chrome extension](https://chrome.google.com/webstore/detail/github-wiki-search/gdifdhnjmjaidbajhapmbcbnoocoeooc) that will enable you to search GitHub wikis.

 ## Extensions

-+ RDF Refine - An essential extension, this allows you to import RDF vocabularies, reconcile against SPARQL endpoints or RDF dumps, and more.
++ [RDF Refine](http://lab.linkeddata.deri.ie/2010/grefine-rdf-extension/) - An essential extension, this allows you to import RDF vocabularies, reconcile against SPARQL endpoints or RDF dumps, and more.
-+ Named Entity Recognition (NER) - A service to utilize other services in order to recognize and extract entities from unstructured data (like Description fields).
++ [Named Entity Recognition](http://software.freeyourmetadata.org/ner-extension/) (NER) - A service to utilize other services in order to recognize and extract entities from unstructured data (like Description fields).
 Allows configuration using API keys.
-+ Refine Stats - Allows you to quickly run stats on a column of data using OpenRefine's existing filters.
++ [Refine Stats](https://github.com/OpenRefine/refine-stats) - Allows you to quickly run stats on a column of data using OpenRefine's existing filters.

 ## Alternatives
-+ RStudio - An application (technically an IDE) built around the R statistical package, RStudio adds new features constantly that can handle data similarly to OpenRefine: RStudio Data Viewer Improvements
++ [RStudio](https://www.rstudio.com/) - Built around the R statistical package, RStudio adds new features constantly that can handle data similarly to OpenRefine: [RStudio Data Viewer](https://support.rstudio.com/hc/en-us/articles/205175388-Using-the-Data-Viewer)
-+ Karma - A 'data integration tool' that allows for inferencing and matching data to ontologies, as well as many other features.
++ [Karma](https://usc-isi-i2.github.io/karma/) - A 'data integration tool' that allows for inferencing and matching data to ontologies, as well as many other features.